Mixonset Support: FAQ

 1. The AI figures out the beats per minute (BPM) of each track to beat match all the songs in the queue.

-2. The AI arranges the tracks based on the energy level so that there would not be jarring moments between the vibes of different songs.
+2. The AI arranges the tracks based on energy level so that there would not be jarring moments.

-3. Your tracks are now rearranged for more seamless lean-back listening, empowering your Smart Mix to work with smoother DJ transitions.
+3. Your tracks are now Smart Queued for more seamless lean-back listening, empowering your Smart Mix to work with smoother DJ transitions.

 How to edit my queue?